 DataFerrett is a tool provided by the Census Bureau to help users view, download, and manipulate a wide variety of data sets to suit their needs.
-Among the features provided by this tool is the ability to construct user-defined variables from the variables on the input data file(s), the ability for users to exclude data that is not of interest, a variety of options for downloading data, and the ability to create complex tabular reports from the data including graphs and thematic maps.
+Among the features provided is the ability to construct user-defined variables, exclude data that is not of interest, download data using a variety of options, and create complex tabular reports including graphs and thematic maps.
 This tool is ideal for data users who wish to view, customize, and restrict the data that is available in the ACS 5-year Summary File.
 A link to this tool is available on the Summary File Documentation page.